Flying Dutchman: In television

-In "The Buccaneers" 1956, episode 22 of Season 1 features a ghost ship known as "The Dutchman", ultimately, it is found that a crew of pirates had taken the ship after the previous captain was hanged, and used it in lucrative business, drawing other ships in, stealing their cargo, then scuttling them, all while haunting the crews.
+In "The Buccaneers" 1956, episode 22 of Season 1 features a ghost ship known as The Dutchman.
+Ultimately, it is found that a crew of pirates had taken the ship after the previous captain was hanged and used it in lucrative business, drawing other ships in, stealing their cargo, then scuttling them, all while haunting the crews.
 This is ultimately thwarted by Dan Tempest and crew, when they attempt to take the ship to harbor.

 In "Judgment Night", a 1959 episode of Rod Serling's The Twilight Zone, the U-boat captain who sank an Allied passenger ship in World War II finds himself doomed to forever relive the experience as a "Flying Dutchman" passenger of the torpedoed ship.
 Two other Twilight Zone episodes, "The Arrival" and "Death Ship" also refer to the legend.
 The Flying Dutchman was also featured in "Cave of the Dead", a 1967 episode of Voyage to the Bottom of the Sea.

 In the 1967 Spider-Man cartoon "Return of the Flying Dutchman", the ship appears as an illusion created by Mysterio.

 In the 1976 Land of the Lost episode "Flying Dutchman", the ship appears captained by Ruben Van de Meer, who attempts to take Holly with him to give him company on his endless voyage.

-In the kids' show SpongeBob SquarePants, the Flying Dutchman appears as a ghostly sailor (rather than the ship of the same name) and an enemy of SpongeBob.
+A ghostly pirate known as the Flying Dutchman appears as a recurring character in the animated television series SpongeBob SquarePants.

-In the anime/manga series One Piece, the Flying Dutchman appears captained by Van der Decken and is recognized as a ghost ship.
+In the anime/manga series One Piece, the Flying Dutchman is an undersea pirate ship captained by Vander Decken and his descendants over the course of generations and has maintained a reputation as a ghost ship accordingly through its damaged appearance.

 In comics

-Carl Barks wrote and drew a 1959 comic book story where Uncle Scrooge, Donald Duck and Huey, Dewey, and Louie meet the "Flying Dutchman".
+Carl Barks wrote and drew a 1959 comic book story where Uncle Scrooge, Donald Duck and Huey, Dewey, and Louie meet The Flying Dutchman.
 Barks ultimately explains the "flying" ship as an optical illusion.

+Journey Into Mystery #56 (cover date January 1960) includes the story "I Spent a Night in the Haunted Lighthouse" (Author unknown; drawn by Joe Sinnott), in which a tourist stranded in an abandoned lighthouse during a nighttime storm sees a ghostly ship and pirates.
+The following day, he finds a life preserver from The Flying Dutchman.

+Silver Surfer #8–9 (cover date September/October 1969), art by John Buscema and Dan Adkins, with dialogue and editing by Stan Lee, features a retelling of The Flying Dutchman legend.
+Here, it is the captain of the doomed ship (named Joost van Straaten) who gets the "Flying Dutchman" name, rather than his boat.